Introduction

 Rotating Light Source Demo: In this demo we render a light source rotating around a sphere.
 You will be able to see how the changing light-source position effects the luminance of the spheres surface (given an assumed lighting model) We also introduce the concept of “display lists”, which can be used to speed up rendering.

-Textured Surface Demo: Loads an image in from file, converts it to an OpenGL texture, maps that texture to a plane and then renders the plane with geometric transforms applied to position and orientate it in 3D space.
+Textured Surface Demo: Loads an image in from file (included with Psychtoolbox), converts it to an OpenGL texture, maps that texture to a plane and then renders the plane with geometric transforms applied to position and orientate it in 3D space.

 Textured Sphere Demo: Creates a coloured checkerboard image, converts it to an OpenGL texture, maps that texture to a sphere and then renders the sphere with geometric transforms applied to position and orientate it in 3D space.